 But gender inequality doesn’t just impact the lives of girls in some countries; it’s an injustice that prevails in all corners of the world.
-Here in Canada, girls face a dream gap and our #GirlsBelongHere initiative helps bridge that gap by empowering girls to seek positions of leadership.

 The most powerful weapon we have in the fight for equality is the untapped potential of millions of girls – who are ready and eager to champion change in their communities.

 Plan International has a program called Champions of Change that promotes gender equality, girls’ rights and change in social norms through youth engagement and peer-to-peer groups with boys and girls aged 10-19.